-Endogeneity and selection bias issues may generally be seen as originated from missing variables.
-These issues are attenuated in our study by several elements.
+In general, endogeneity and selection bias issues may generally be seen as originated from missing variables.
+These potential issues are attenuated in our study by several elements.
 First, we introduce province, time and individual effects to control for unobserved heterogeneity of individuals and situations that may cause endogeneity or selection bias.
-Second, we incorporate a very large set of correlates (56) in the regressions, likely to yield greater control than normal.
-Third, as mentioned above, we lag the variables most likely to have endogeneity issues in a context of non-stationary violence patterns.
+Second, we incorporate a very large set of correlates (56) in the regressions, likely to yield much greater control than usual.
+Third, as mentioned above, we lag the variables most likely to generate endogeneity issues in a context of non-stationary violence patterns.
 Fourth, a series of alternative sub-samples and conflict coefficients are employed to test the robustness of our findings.
-Fifth, since the conflict data come from another and more aggregated source than the household survey, there is little likelihood of endogenous conflict variables specifically at household level.
+Fifth, since the conflict data come from a distinct and more aggregated source than the household survey, there is little likelihood of endogenous conflict variables specifically at household level.

-Sixth, we check that there are no problems at the aggregate village level with respect to these issues.
-For example, we find the aggregate correlation between violence and out-migrations to be small and insignificant.
-The share of IFLS2 respondents that out-migrated between 1998 and IFLS3 is 11.52 % on average in districts with no violence and 11.51 % in districts with high intensity of violence.
+Sixth, we check that these potential issues are vanishing at the aggregate village level.
+For example, we find the aggregate correlation between violence and outmigrations to be small and insignificant.
+The share of IFLS2 respondents that outmigrated between 1998 and IFLS3 is 11.52 % on average in districts with no violence and 11.51 % in districts with high intensity of violence.
 Similarly, the sample attrition appears not to be correlated with violence at district level.
-The proportion of individuals observed in IFLS2 and no longer observed in ILFS3 is 11.55 % in districts with no violence and 12.22 % in districts with high intensity of violence, with the difference being non-significant.
+The proportion of individuals observed in IFLS2 and no longer observed in ILFS3 is 11.6 % in districts with no violence and 12.2 % in districts with high intensity of violence, with the difference being non-significant.
 Besides, restricting the sample to permanent respondents yields similar estimates as what is reported in the next section.